winitzki/scall/tutorial/programming_dhall.md

 ```

 This function will work on simple types (such as `Bool`) but not on type constructors such as `List`, because the type of `List` is not `Type` but `Type → Type`.
-We would like to make `identityT` sufficiently polymorphic so that it could accept arbitrary type constructors.
+We would like to make `identityT` sufficiently polymorphic so that it could accept arbitrary type constructors as arguments.
 For instance, it should accept arguments of type `Type`, or `Type → Type`, or `Type → Type → Type`, or `(Type → Type) → Type`, and so on.

 The type of all those type expressions is `Kind`.